 Putting a modern spin on the ancient art of mosaics, Michael Curry creates one of a kind glass wall sculptures for design teams, commercial settings, and private homes.
 He has devised innovative, three dimensional techniques to accentuate the dramatic interaction between glass and light.
 These hand cut mosaics offer hypnotic appeal as they create a sense of movement, melding both color and shape.

 With his studio located in midtown Manhattan, the majority of Michael’s work is focused in the greater New York City area, including works on permanent display in the Empire State Building.
 His pieces are installed throughout New Jersey as well as Boston, Chicago, Los Angeles, Atlanta, Washington DC, Miami, Ft.
 Myers, Buenos Aires, and Hamilton, Bermuda.
 Works on public display include the lobby of Miami’s newly opened East in Brickell City Center and the JW Marriott Marquis, also downtown Miami.
 Other public works are showcased in the lobby of Luxe City Center Hotel in downtown Los Angeles and Manhattan Plaza Health Club in midtown Manhattan.
-Studio visits can be arranged by appointment or by taking a virtual tour via Art Seen.
+Studio visits can be arranged by appointment.

 Originally from the Chicago area, Michael received his Master of Fine Arts from Florida State University, beginning his career in the theatre arena.
 After years of performing on Broadway, he expanded his creative horizons by studying with New York City glass artists Tommy Giambusso and Valerie Carmet.